 - A calibrated wooden plunger provided to push the sample out of the tube doubles as a measuring device to measure the depth of the hole.
-The length and fresh weight from that sample allows the user to calculate the “as fed” density on the spot.
-The dry matter density can be calculated once the dry matter content is determined using the Master Forage Probe Density Charts or Calculators found online here:
+The length and fresh weight from that sample allow the user to calculate the “as fed” density on the spot.
+The dry matter density can be calculated once the dry matter content is determined using the Master Forage Probe Density Charts or Calculators.

 - A drill bit adapter.
 It is recommended for use with a 3/8 inch variable drill speed drill.
 An 18-volt (or greater) drill will deliver the best performance.

 To place an order, call 607-375-9962 or visit our online store.